-- O. What is a file / folder / subfolder? - Q. Define a computer icon. - O. What is File Explorer? - Q. Name the default folders of Windows 10 for organizing data. - Q. Which key is used to select multiple files? - Q. Which key is pressed to invert the selection? - Q. What is the difference between copying a file and moving a file?
+Q. What is a file / folder / subfolder?

+- Q. Define a computer icon. - Q. What is File Explorer? - Q. Name the default folders of Windows 10 for organising data. - Q. Which key is used to select multiple files? - Q. Which key is pressed to invert the selection? - Q. What is the difference between copying a file and moving a file?

-After explaining the chapter, let the students do the course book exercises given on Pages 20 and 21 of the main course book as Exercise.
+After explaining the chapter, let the students do the course book exercises given on Pages 21 to 23 of the main course book as Exercise.

-In Creative Assignment, activity like In The Lab given on Page 21 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activity like In the Lab given on Page 23 of the main course book will enhance the ability of the students and serve as a Technology Literacy and Critical Thinking activity.